Trapping in martial arts

 - …

-The “weapon” that we instinctively choose to use must always be the one that, in the context of a specific fight scenario, responds best to the need for:
+The crucial point is that the “weapon” that we instinctively choose (read Kung Fu: how to react to an attack) to use is the one that, in the specific context, responds better to our need for:

 - Speed